You are listening to the Sean Hannity Radio Show Podcast.

 The overall themes are very, very simple.

-Hillary's gonna raise taxes.
+Hillary's going to raise taxes.

 That'll incentivize big companies to move here and build their manufacturing centers here and their factories here.

-He wants to expand coal mining and fracking all of the above and drilling.
+He wants to expand coal mining and fracking, all of the above, and drilling.

-And that means there'll be choice and competition and portability, and that means you really will be able to get your own doctor back and and pick your own hospital again, and you'll be able to keep your own plan and this time hopefully bring a job to job.
+And that means you really will be able to get your own doctor back and pick your own hospital again.

-Trump has given us a list of originalists that have fidelity to the Constitution that believe in separation of powers, co-equal branches of government, and not legislating from the bench.
+Trump has given us a list of originalists that have fidelity to the Constitution, that believe in separation of powers, co-equal branches of government, and not legislating from the bench.

-You know, huge difference will impact this this country for generations.
+It will impact this country for generations.

 Hillary is scared to death to do it.

-National security benefits and the added benefits that you don't have people coming into our country competing for limited jobs available with ninety-five million Americans out of the labor force.
+You know, on border security, we need to control our border, national security benefits, and the added benefits that you don't have people coming into our country competing for limited jobs available with 95 million Americans out of the labor force.

 And it just goes on from there.